 On a mechanical road groupset, you can up-shift three gears with all of the major groupset brands.
 You can down-shift up to five gears only with Campagnolo’s Chorus, Record and Super-Record groupsets with its Ultra-Shift mechanism.
 Shimano and SRAM are limited to one down-shift at a time.

 You can also customise electronic groupsets by adding additional points of shifting, known as ‘sprint shifters’, ‘satellite shifters’ or ‘blips’.
 These allow you to shift from alternative locations besides the shifter, such as on the drops when you are sprinting or on the tops of the bars if you are climbing.

 This is quite a popular feature with the pros and allows riders to shift quickly without moving their hands from a preferred position.

 The major groupset manufacturers all offer connectivity between their electronic groupsets and their respective partner apps, which allows you to customise what function each button performs.

 For example, you could set a lever that would normally be pre-programmed to down-shift and vice versa, depending on your preference.
 This is unachievable on mechanical systems because the respective lever has a set amount of cable pull for the relevant derailleur.

 Electronic groupsets can be easier to install compared to mechanical systems when building up a bike, because you are not tied to running a gear cable from the head tube to the chainstays.
 As electronic wires are narrower in profile, they are easier to install through convoluted integrated set-ups.

-In the case of SRAM’s wireless electronic eTap groupsets, there is no cabling to route whatsoever, which makes set-up significantly easier.
+In the case of both SRAM’s wireless electronic AXS groupsets and Campagnolo Super Record Wireless, there is no cabling to route whatsoever, which makes set-up significantly easier.